toebeann/BepInEx.Subnautica/README.md

 In particular, this pack comes with

 - a preconfigured `BepInEx.cfg` that enables the BepInEx console and more extensive logging,
-- a preconfigured `BepInEx.legacy.cfg` for compatibility with QModManager on the legacy branch.
-Simply rename to `BepInEx.cfg` when using this pack on the legacy branch, and
+- a preconfigured `BepInEx.legacy.cfg` for compatibility with legacy QModManager mods.
+Simply rename to `BepInEx.cfg` when using QModManager, and
 - [Tobey.UnityAudio](https://github.com/toebeann/Tobey.UnityAudio), a configurable BepInEx patcher to automatically add Unity audio support when mods need it.
 Also includes a preconfigured `Tobey.UnityAudio.cfg` for use with Subnautica.

 ## QMODMANAGER AND LEGACY BRANCH PLAYERS